What is synthetic monitoring?

 How does synthetic monitoring work?

-Broadly speaking, synthetic tests are created by QA (quality assurance) engineers to test a website, application, or system.
+Synthetic monitoring typically relies on a robot client that executes automated scripts simulating the end user’s clickstream through the application.
+Broadly speaking, the scripts, or synthetic tests, are created by QA (quality assurance) engineers to test a website, application, or system.
 Depending on the adopted framework and synthetic monitoring tool, these scripts take many forms and syntaxes.
 Synthetic monitoring solutions execute the tests and report on their results to the monitoring tool.
 The data is analyzed to assess the system’s behavior.
 If a need is identified, the system is improved or modified accordingly.
 New synthetic tests are written to further verify the changes and possibly continue improving the quality of the system.

 Often synthetic testing comes in the form of an automated task that would typically be performed by engineers.
 It is normally also possible to run synthetic tests manually, even if it is rarer.
 Most occurrences of manual intervention happen when tests are updated to reflect changes in the monitored systems’ behavior and UI.